Waves goodbye

 Psychiater Peter Hofmann über den Wunsch des Angeklagten, berühmt zu werden.

 One of the 21-year-old’s main motives: he wanted to become famous.
-Court psychiatrist Peter Hofmann, who spoke on the final day of the trial, offered his assessment: “The desire to become famous drives many people in society to strange acts.”
+Court psychiatrist Peter Hofmann, who speaks on the final day of the trial, offers his assessment: “The desire to become famous drives many people in society to strange acts.”
 However, this does not constitute a psychiatric disorder.

-“Even though he had planned to achieve that through an attack?
-He didn’t want to become famous by jumping particularly far,” the presiding judge pressed.
-“This is a phenomenon that many people cannot comprehend.
-But it is not a sign of illness,” Hofmann stated, noting that Beran A. is of sound mind and that the conditions for involuntary commitment due to dangerousness are also not met.
+“Even if he had planned to achieve that through an attack?
+He didn’t exactly want to become famous by jumping particularly far,” the presiding judge presses.
+“This is a phenomenon that many people find difficult to comprehend.
+But it is not a sign of illness,” Hofmann states, concluding that Beran A. is of sound mind and does not meet the criteria for involuntary commitment due to dangerousness.

 Expert identifies false self-portrayal

 Psychotherapist Dorothea Stella-Kaiser also evaluated the young man from Lower Austria.
-A striking finding: “He did not present himself as antisocial at all.
+A striking observation: “He did not present himself as antisocial at all.
 My observation is that a very strong positive self-presentation took place.”
 Yet the 21-year-old exhibited dangerous radicalization.
 Chat messages with like-minded individuals revolve around killing, torture, and various violent fantasies.
-Fantasies he ultimately attempted to put into action—twice.
+Fantasies he ultimately sought to put into action—twice.

 Shocking confession